SolaceLabs/pq-demo/README.md

 # pq-demo
 A demo using JCSMP and MQTT web messaging to show the behaviour of Solace partitioned queues.
+And other queue types as well.

 ## Overview